justin-frandsen/curious_ss/README.md

    cd curious_ss
    ```

-4. Run the main script in MATLAB start the experiment:
+4. Run the main script in MATLAB to start the experiment:
    ```matlab
    curious_ss
    ```